pepollms/tracker/_doc/op_3_operations.md

-## Update In-Favor Values
+## Update In Favor Values

-There are 3 ways to update the in-favor value by precinct.
+There are 3 ways to update the in favor value by precinct.

-1. Import one or more _in-favor data files_ to be added to the current precinct in-favor values;
+1. Import one or more _in favor data files_ to be added to the current precinct in favor values;
-2. Add a value to the current precinct in-favor value;
+2. Add a value to the current precinct in favor value;
-3. Set the current precinct in-favor value
+3. Set the current precinct in favor value

 The _data management script_ is used to do all three ways.
 The _import script_ does only the first.

-### Importing In-Favor Data Files
+### Importing In Favor Data Files

 Importing _in favor data files_ requires that the CSV files exists in the _import directory_.